ProjektGopher/whisky/README.md

 Adding or removing any **hooks** (_not_ individual commands) to your `whisky.json` file should be followed by `./vendor/bin/whisky update` to ensure that these changes are reflected in your `.git/hooks` directory.

-### Automate Hook Updates
+### Automating Hook Updates
-Add Composer scripts to ensure consistent git hooks for all contributors of a project:
+While we suggest leaving Whisky as an 'opt-in' tool, by adding a couple of Composer scripts we can _ensure_ consistent git hooks for all project contributors.
+This will **force** everyone on the project to use Whisky:

 ```js
 // composer.json